-- The core messages you want to transmit: Think about what problem your product or service cope with and what differs you from your competitors.
+- The core messages you want to transmit: Think about what problems your product or service solves and what differentiates you from your competitors.

-- The mediators and services you will need to target to reach your audience: Whether they are journalists, online PR services, bloggers, copywriters, podcasters, vloggers, influencers.
-It depends on your business and your industry needs.
+- The mediators and services you will need to target to reach your audience: Whether they are journalists, online PR services, bloggers, copywriters, podcasters, vloggers, or influencers.
+It depends on your business and your industry’s needs.

-- The tools you’re going to use to achieve these targets: press releases, social media, banners, emails.
-Try to figure out which best fits each.
+- The tools you’re going to use to achieve these targets are press releases, social media, banner ads, and emails.
+Determine which one best fits each.

 Once you’ve got this information you can now create your strategy and build a plan.
 Every day gives you so many ways to explore and so many PR motives.
 Be attentive and creative!

-By the way we here at PRnews.io have Media Planning tool:
+By the way, we here at PRnews.io have a Media Planning tool:

 Use What You Already Have

 The good thing about PR is it doesn’t need a lot of investment.
-You can use what you already have, including social media and CRM database.
-Social media and emails are a great way to be connected with bloggers, influencers, and even journalists.
+You can use what you already have, including social media and CRM databases.
+Social media and emails are great ways to be connected with bloggers, influencers, and even journalists.